 Introduction to the Federal Securities Laws – an introduction to the laws which govern the purchase and sale of securities in the United States, including the Securities Act of 1933 and the Securities Exchange Act of 1934

-Introduction to the Blue Sky Laws (State Securities Laws)– in addition to the federal securities laws, each state has its own securities laws, rules and regulations.
+Introduction to the Blue Sky Laws (State Securities Laws)– in addition to the federal securities laws, each state has its own securities laws, rules, and regulations.
 This article provides an overview to the function and purpose of those state laws, known as “blue sky laws.”

-Introduction to Securities Arbitration From securities attorney Mark Astarita,this overview of the securities arbitration process has been downloaded tens of thousands of times, and has been recently updated.
+Introduction to Securities Arbitration From securities attorney Mark Astarita, this overview of the securities arbitration process has been downloaded tens of thousands of times, and has been recently updated.
 Today, nearly all disputes between customers and firms, and between brokerage firms, are resolved in binding arbitration.

 Introduction to the Initial Public Offering Process – any offer to sell securities must be registered with the federal and/or state securities regulators, or exempt from registration.
 A description of the law, and the registration process.

-Introduction to Private Placements – stock offerings which are not made to the general public are called private placements, and are exempt from registration with the securities regulators.
+Introduction to Private Placements – stock offerings that are not made to the general public are called private placements, and are exempt from registration with the securities regulators.
 A description of the exemption, and the private placement process.

-Our site is big – after all it covers a big topic, and has been online for over 20 years.
+Our site is big – after all, it covers a big topic and has been online for over 20 years.
 Browse around, use the search engine links to find what you want, and if you can’t find it, send us an email at email@example.com